timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2023-01-11
+# Objectives for Today 2023-01-12

 ### Time Block 1: (6am - 9am ish)
-- Update development reports for yesterday.
-- Secrets work to send out contract for artist.
-- Brainstorm some tropical stream titles.
+- Creating cliffs and terrain tiles for Eggcelerate Tracks.
 - Create more track layouts for Eggcelerate! to the Tropics

 ### Time Block 2: (9am - 12pm ish)